Nexfinity/CakeyBot-Wiki/moderation/warnings.md

 You can warn users with a given reason using the `/warn <user> <reason>` .
 It will place a warning on their account which you can then view later.
 By default warnings will also send the user a DM.
 There is also an optional "isSilent" parameter which will suppress the DM sent to the user for the warning.

 > Warnings will also be sent to Cakey bot's audit log as a special event if you have one configured for moderation logs.
 {.is-info}

+## Anonymous Warnings
+The `/warn` command also includes an optional "isAnonymous" parameter.
+If this is set to true, the user will not see the moderator's name who warned them.

+This will be applied on:
+* The DM the user receives (if warning is not silent)
+* The audit log entry (Some servers display this publicly)
+* The `/warnings` comamnd when ran by a non-moderator

+This will NOT be applied on:
+* The `/warnings` command when ran by a moderator
+* The website dashboard audit logs
+* When a warning is triggered/created via automod or button press

+> **Note:** Other moderators will still be able to see the moderwator who gave the warning.
+{.is-info}

 ## View Warnings